mutablestate/preview/README.md

 1. Add Postgres databases for Preview to use

-  Configure ecto for your environments - we're using `dev` as our db user and `preview_dev` as our db name
+  Configure ecto for your environments - in the dev env we're using `dev` as our db user and `preview_dev` as our db name

   ```elixir
   # config/dev.exs